-- 1. No premises for which a "Class A" or a "Class B" license issued under Wis.
-Stat. § 125.51(3)(am) may remain open for the sale of intoxicating liquor between the hours of 9:00 p.m. and 8:00 a.m. - 2.
-No premises for which a "Class B" or "Class C" license or permit has been issued may remain open between the hours of 2:00 a.m. and 6:00 a.m., except that on Saturday and Sunday no premises may remain open between 2:30 a.m. and 6:00 a.m., and except that on January 1 such premises are not required to close. - 3.
-Between 12:00 midnight and 6:00 a.m. no person may sell intoxicating liquor on a "Class B" licensed premise in an original unopened package, container or bottle or for consumption away from the premises or on a "Class C" licensed premise as authorized under Wis.
-Stat. § 125.51(3r)(a).
+- 1. "Class A" license.
+No premises for which a "Class A" license or permit has been issued may remain open for the sale of intoxicating liquor between the hours of 9:00 p.m. and 8:00 a.m. - 2.
+"Class B" and "Class C" licenses.
+No premises for which a "Class B" or "Class C" license or permit has been issued may remain open between the hours of 2:00 a.m. and 6:00 a.m., except that on Saturday and Sunday no premises may remain open between 2:30 a.m. and 6:00 a.m., and except that on January 1 such premises are not required to close; and except as otherwise provided in Wis.
+Stat. § 125.68(4)(c).- - 3.
+"Class B" sale for consumption off-premises.
+Between 12:00 midnight and 6:00 a.m. no person may sell intoxicating liquor on "Class B" licensed premises in an original unopened package, container or bottle or for consumption away from the premises or on a "Class C" licensed premise as authorized under Wis.
+Stat. § 125.51(3r)(a).- - 4.
+No premises for which a "Class B" license has been issued under s.
+125.51 (3) (am) may remain open for the sale of intoxicating liquor between the hours of 9 p.m. and 8 a.m. - 5.
+Hotels and restaurants.
+Hotels and restaurants whose principal business is the furnishing of food, drinks or lodging to patrons, bowling alleys, indoor horseshoe pitching facilities, curling clubs and golf courses and clubhouses, may remain open for the conduct of their regular business, but may not sell intoxicating liquor during the closing hours specified in subsection (b) of this section.